isomerpages/mse/_policies/0-overview.md

 <style>
 /*--------------------------------------------------------------
-DAVID: START OF ISSUES PAGE CARDS FLEXBOX LAYOUT AND STYLES
+DAVID: START OF policies PAGE CARDS FLEXBOX LAYOUT AND STYLES
 --------------------------------------------------------------*/

 /* refrain from using pure img selector as it changes the MSE logo size */
-#issues-container > section > div > a > img {
+#policies-container > section > div > a > img {
 	display: block;
 	border: 0;
 	width: 100%;